What is Asthma disease?

 There is no exact cause of asthma, which a person can prevent.
 However, there are many strategies that a person can adapt to minimize the symptoms.
 These are:

-- Minimize the exposure to allergens: If dust particles or other allergens triggers an asthma attack then try to avoid them as much as possible.
+- Minimize the exposure to allergens: If dust particles or other allergens trigger an asthma attack then try to avoid them as much as possible.

 - Proper medication: Being an asthmatic patient, always take care of your medicines.